Newton Accounts for 4 TDs, Patriots Roll 28-14 Over Jets

 Cam Newton saved his best performance this season for what was likely his final game with the New England Patriots.

-Newton threw three touchdown passes and caught another, and the Patriots rallied to beat the New York Jets 28-14 on Sunday.
+Newton threw three touchdown passes and caught another, and the Patriots rallied to beat the Jets 28-14 on Sunday in Adam Gase's final game as New York's coach.

 The win snapped a three-game losing streak for New England (7-9), which earned its 10th straight win over the Jets (2-14) but won't be playing in the postseason for the first time since the 2008 season.